 ALEKSANDRA SOBOŃ-WAKARECY is a classical pianist, graduate of Norwegian Academy of Music in Oslo where she studied under the guidance of Einar Henning Smebye (modern piano) and Liv Glaser (historical piano).

-In 2010 she graduated from Fryderyk Chopin Academy of Music in Warsaw, where she was a student of Jerzy Romaniuk and Ramiro Sanjines.
+In 2010 she graduated from Fryderyk Chopin Academy of Music in Warsaw, where she was a student of Jerzy Romaniuk, Ramiro Sanjines (piano solo) Krystyna Borucińska and Joanna Maklakiewicz (chamber music).

 fot.
 Zosia Zija & Jacek Pióro